Table of Contents[Hide][Show]

 Many claimants have similar questions when their case reaches Step 3 of the SSDI process.
 Below are answers to some of the most common concerns so you know what to expect.

-How long does step 3 take?
+How long does step three take?

 There’s no set timeline, but reviews typically take several weeks to a few months depending on how quickly medical records are received.